The minimum entry level required for this course is as follows:

 - a recognised professional qualification with relevant work experience

 With military history one of the fastest-growing areas of academic study, the University of Buckingham introduced a one-year MA in Military History, by research, in 2009.
 This is a groundbreaking programme: the first one-year Research MA in Military History, and the first with an integral course of seminars by visiting lecturers of international repute.
 The programme was enthusiastically reviewed by The Financial Times, which noted that “Intellectually curious professionals are signing up for a new course that gives them the opportunity to exchange thoughts on security, diplomacy and the armed forces over dinner with stellar historians and military top brass.”

 The programme is London-based and directed by one of the country’s finest military historians, Professor Saul David.
 The lectures offered by the Course Director will be supplemented by a series of ten guest seminars by some of the most eminent scholars and authors in the field, including Professors N.A.M.
-Rodger, Hew Strachan, Richard Overy, Tim Blanning and Gary Sheffield, Antony Beevor and Sir Max Hastings.
+Rodger, Sir Hew Strachan, Richard Overy, Sir Richard J. Evans, David Reynolds and Gary Sheffield, and Sir Antony Beevor.

 Information for international students

 Buckingham is a truly global community with students of all ages and cultures: over 90 countries are represented.
 It is a place to establish lasting networks, both professionally and socially.
 Our alumni networks operate successfully all over the world and we encourage them to stay in touch with us.

 A new system of postgraduate loans for Masters degrees in the UK was introduced in August 2016 with support from the UK Government.
 The loan will provide up to £10,000 (£10,280 for new applicants in 2017) for taught and research Masters courses in all subject areas.
 The loans can be used for tuition fees, living expenses or both.
 Find out more >>

 MA by research